deficollective/defiscan/src/content/protocols/morpho.md

 ## Exit Window

+The [morpho.eth](#security-council) multisig account owns the permission to enable new Liquidation LTVs and Interest Rate Models to create new Morpho Markets with, but cannot change existing Morpho Markets thus not affecting users.

-The Morpho protocol exposes critical permissions in the `MORPHO` token that can impact users' unclaimed `MORPHO` rewards and thus result in a _Medium_ Upgradeability risk.
+The Morpho protocol exposes critical permissions in the `MORPHO` token that can impact users' unclaimed `MORPHO` rewards and thus result in a Medium Upgradeability risk.
 This risk is not mitigated with an onchain governance system and appropriate Exit Windows.

 > Exit Window score: Medium